Jarichi/Mysteries-of-Rankhra/1 Management and Git/werkplaats Jaimy.md

 HOOK: after the party visits janib rankhra, the bandits are now visiting the temple after they went there.
 The party discovers this if they go back with Cynthia to janib rankhra.

+### File Naming
+Ax = Arc x, where x is the arc number
+Sx = sidequest x, where x is sideqiest number
+Planning files are named after where they are in the story to allow them to be dynamically inserted whenever, and judged on age.